This article is part of a longer paper—What world post-COVID-19? Three scenarios. Download the full paper using the button below.

 The Spanish flu, which hugely added to the death toll from World War I, was a factor in ending the second phase of globalization and sparking conflict in the interwar period.

 From a dream of making the world safe for democracy, the post-World War I era ended up leading to the rise of fascism and communism in Europe.
 The United States turned its back on the world, electing not to join the League of Nations and passing draconian legislation that largely ended immigration.

 Will there be a repeat of history in the post-COVID-19 era?

 Even before the pandemic started, there were ample signs of deglobalization, rising anti-immigration sentiment, and great power competition.
 Will the coronavirus, therefore, tip the balance against global cooperation and multilateralism and instead strengthen the forces of nationalism, populism, and authoritarianism?

 As in the interwar period, a lack of global cooperation at this critical moment will worsen the ongoing health crisis and make a rapid economic recovery impossible.

 The Homeland Under Threat

-Any economic recovery in the United States will be staggered and potentially slow.
+Any economic recovery in the United States is projected to be staggered and slow.

 Some physical distancing measures and limitations on gatherings will still need to be in place to prevent transmission from accelerating again.